jch/personal-finance/README.md

 ## Tools

+* [jch.app](https://jch.app) investment, networth, dividend tracking
-* Review of spending with [Mint](https://www.mint.com) or [Personal Capital](https://pcap.rocks/j75869).
+* Review of spending with [Personal Capital](https://pcap.rocks/j75869) or Fidelity Full View.
 Categorize spending, note any large differences in monthly trends.
 Link all accounts.
-Mint is better for budgeting, but Personal Capital does a better job with investment tracking.
-I use the latter now.
 * Vanguard brokerage account.
 Using this for our Roth IRA and IRA.
 * Setup direct deposit and auto-pay for all accounts.
 * [FI planning tool](http://www.reddit.com/r/financialindependence/comments/2zhw7t/heres_an_fi_planning_tool_i_made_that_might_help/).
 Interesting to play with, but no longer using it.
 * [You Need a Budget - YNAB](https://www.youneedabudget.com/) Displined walkthrough and awareness of all funds is of significant value, even if used only for the trial period.

+## Brokerages

+- Merril: Integrates well with Bank of America for retail banking, Preferred Rewards program good for credit cards, loan discounts.
+- Morgan Stanley: Felt harder to self service.
+Amex Platinum paired card.
+- Fidelity: Great phone support, free wires, 2% cashback card.
+- Vanguard: I like the simplicity of their website, and mobile app.
+I use it for our IRA, Roth IRAs, and 529.

 ## Resources